 Most of our income comes from fees for membership, training courses, and events.
 Other income comes from advertising job vacancies.

 Who are the members?

-SRA members are from universities and colleges, central government and NGOs, the local public sector, research institutes, commercial research companies, the charitable and voluntary sector, social research businesses, and independents and freelancers.
+SRA members are from universities and colleges, central government and NGOs, the local public sector, research institutes, the charitable and voluntary sector, social research businesses, commercial companies, and independents and freelancers.
 Membership includes students, those who are new to the profession, and some of the most eminent researchers in the field.